Florida governor Ron DeSantis has become former president Donald Trump’s most likely rival for the Republican Party’s presidential nomination in 2024.

 Jonathan Chait argues in New York magazine that DeSantis would “kill democracy slowly and methodically.”
 MSNBC columnist Michael A. Cohen calls him “the most dangerous figure in American politics.”
 His colleague Dean Obeidallah argues there should be a “special place in hell — or potentially in prison” for DeSantis, who prohibited schools from mandating that students and teachers wear masks during the COVID-19 pandemic.

-Worse from a Republican point-of-view, DeSantis also barred private employers from requiring COVID-19 vaccinations of their employees.
+Worse from a free-market point-of-view, DeSantis also barred private employers from requiring COVID-19 vaccinations of their employees.